Coronavirus Safety Measures

 - Reminding people to practice social distancing as much as possible.

-- Expanded donation center days and hours of operations to space out donor appointments and increased professional cleaning services.
+- Expanded donation center days and hours of operations to space out donor appointments.

 - Asking all donors to book appointments but walk-ins are accepted if safe social distancing allows at time of arrival.